ThePrincelle/scalpa-to-mips/README.md

 - We do not support "else" for condionnal expressions.

-- We do not support while loops inside while loops.

 - Check that the values of the array are initalized before reading them.

     >For example, this code: